-Sufficiency of Public Facilities [Section 4-603.F.4]
+Sufficiency of Public Facilities [Section 4-602.F.5]

-To assess the sufficiency of public facilities needed to support potential development on the proposed amendment area, the maximum development potential of the proposed amendment area under the present and requested City Future Land Use Map designations were analyzed.
+While this is a Zoning Atlas amendment, development potential is assigned through the future land use designation, therefore to assess the sufficiency of public facilities needed to support potential development on the proposed amendment area, the maximum development potential of the proposed amendment area under the present and requested City Future Land Use Map designations were analyzed.
 Although the amendment to the Central Business District (CBD) designation will increase the amount of development potential allowed for the properties in the amendment area, reinvestment in current properties is anticipated to occur, and new development or redevelopment will likely be mostly infill residential with some commercial or mixed-use development along North Fort Harrison Avenue, as previously discussed.
 To supplement this analysis, in addition to comparing the current and proposed maximum development potential, a comparison between what is currently permitted and what is anticipated in the proposed amendment area based on the Master Plan's market assessment is also provided.
-As part of the update to the Downtown Plan, through which the additional development potential was established, a review of the water, wastewater, stormwater, streets, and other public infrastructure was completed and determined to be sufficient to continue to serve additional development in Downtown.